DurableDrupal/awebfactory-content-migration-rescue/manuscript/en/C04-awebfactory-content-inventory.md

 >
 > How many pages link to or out of each page?

-One additional reason for doing content Inventories mentioned in the article is that they may be used to create [Content Audits](#ContentAudit):
+One additiional additional reason for doing content Inventories mentioned in the article is that they may be used to create [Content Audits](#ContentAudit):
+>
 > From a content inventory, you can build content audits, documents that allow you to review page-by-page how content is performing against predefined measures of quality and effectiveness.
 [CAT, the Content Analysis Tool](http://www.content-insight.com/products/), builds a website content inventory that acts as a foundation for an informed content audit by returning the information you most need to know about your site: how much of it is there, what types of content you have (pages, audio, video, documents), as well as URL structure, which can provide valuable clues as to content types (for example, product pages on an e-commerce site will have similar URL patterns), and how the site is structured (from URL structure perspective).

+Also of extreme importance is the need for a complete list of legacy URLs (especially those having external links) in order to ensure that the migration will be as SEO friendly as possible:

+> That’s when a good site crawl tool is a godsend.
+I recommend [Screaming Frog SEO Spider](https://www.screamingfrog.co.uk/seo-spider/).
+This tool will crawl your site and give you a list of every single URL it finds, as well as a huge range of other information about those URLs, like title tags, canonical tags, meta-robots tags and much more.
+>
+> At this point, it’s helpful to also run a check of all of your externally linked pages on [Moz’s Open Site Explorer](https://moz.com/researchtools/ose/) or [Google Search Console](https://www.google.com/webmasters/#?modal_active=none) to make sure you include each page that is receiving link authority in your content move.
+Essentially, what you are looking for is any page with one or more external links pointing to it.
+>
+> If you are building new URLs, you want to make sure that each of these pages gets redirected to its corresponding new URL to ensure link authority is retained.
+>
+> <small>Stephen Spencer, [*Relaunching Your Site?
+Don’t Even Think About It Without A Solid SEO Game Plan!*](http://searchengineland.com/relaunching-site-dont-even-think-without-solid-seo-game-plan-231315)</small>

-So, the Content Inventory and Content Audit seems to be the first step towards even starting to work on the [Content Model](#ContentModel) (see next chapter: [Chapter 5.
+And finally, we need to consider that a Content Inventory and Audit is definitely a first necessary step towards starting to work on the [Content Model](#ContentModel) (see next chapter: [Chapter 5.
 AWebFactory.com.
 Content Modeling](#Chapter5)).

 ### How do people do [Content Inventories](#ContentInventory)?